-Like many types of cancer, there are certainly things outside of our control when it comes to decreasing your risk.
+Like many types of cancer, there are certainly things outside of our control when it comes to lowering your risk.
 The good news though is that there are also things completely in your control.
-Changes you can make that not only protect your health but also help you live each day well.
+Changes you can make that not only protect your health but also help you live well each day.

 About breast cancer

 Let’s start with a quick review of what breast cancer is.

 Our bodies are made up of cells.
 Like other types of cancer, a tumour can start to grow when there is a change in the way the cell grows or acts.

 Breast cancer can happen in men but it’s more common in women.
 This is because women’s breasts go through many changes over their lifetime.
 Hormones continuously change – monthly during menstruating years, throughout pregnancy and breastfeeding, again during menopause.

 One hormone in particular, estrogen, is linked to breast cancer and can even help some cancers to grow in the breast.
 In the past, when hormone replacement therapy (HRT) was more commonly prescribed and used, breast cancer rates were seen to increase.

 While there are known risk factors, some women develop breast cancer without them.
 Some of these risk factors include genetics or other things out of our control.
 But there are some lifestyle habits that may put someone at a higher risk of developing breast cancer:

 Interestingly, breast cancer has been seen more commonly in developed countries, like Canada, and among people living in a higher socio-economic position.
 It’s thought that this is related events affect the amount of estrogen a woman’s body is exposed to over her life, such as having fewer children and pregnancies later in life.

 Risks of developing breast cancer increase with age and usually occurs in women between 50 to 69 years of age.